apache/superset/docs/installation.rst

     DEBUG = True

-This file also allows you to define configuration parameters used by Flask App Builder, the web framework used by Panoramix.
+This file also allows you to define configuration parameters used by Flask App Builder, the web framework used by Caravel.
 Please consult the `Flask App Builder Documentation
 <http://flask-appbuilder.readthedocs.org/en/latest/config.html>`_
-for more information on how to configure Panoramix.
+for more information on how to configure Caravel.

 Caching
 -------

-Panoramix uses `Flask-Cache <https://pythonhosted.org/Flask-Cache/>`_ for caching purpose.
-Configuring your caching backend is as easy as providing a ``CACHE_CONFIG``, constant in your ``panoramix_config.py`` that complies with the Flask-Cache specifications.
+Caravel uses `Flask-Cache <https://pythonhosted.org/Flask-Cache/>`_ for caching purpose.
+Configuring your caching backend is as easy as providing a ``CACHE_CONFIG``, constant in your ``caravel_config.py`` that complies with the Flask-Cache specifications.

 Flask-Cache supports multiple caching backends (Redis, Memcache, SimpleCache (in-memory), or the local filesystem).

-For setting your timeouts, this is done in the Panoramix metadata and goes up the "timeout searchpath", from your slice configuration, to your data source's configuration, to your database's and ultimately falls back into your global default defined in ``CACHE_CONFIG``.
+For setting your timeouts, this is done in the Caravel metadata and goes up the "timeout searchpath", from your slice configuration, to your data source's configuration, to your database's and ultimately falls back into your global default defined in ``CACHE_CONFIG``.